awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 ## How to enable Contact Lens in an instance<a name="enable-analytics-instance"></a>

 For an existing instance, to enable Contact Lens, you need to make sure an Amazon S3 bucket is specified for call recordings\.
 This is where the transcripts will be stored as well\.
-For instructions, see [Update Instance Settings](update-instance-settings.md)\.
+For instructions, see [Update instance settings](update-instance-settings.md)\.

 ## How to enable Contact Lens in a contact flow<a name="enable-analytics-contact-flow"></a>